lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 ## Run Sample Project

 Build the project, join a channel and send a message.
 You need two devices or one device and an iOS simulator for testing.
-If you don’t have an extra device, you can use **OPERATIONS** on **JIVER Dashboard** to chat using an iOS simulator.
+If you don’t have an extra device, you can use **OPERATIONS** on **Inteage Dashboard** to chat using an iOS simulator.

 ![Run the project](img/006_Screenshot.png)